 The press really has only itself to blame for this.

-Robert Novak has a has a confidential source.
+Robert Novak has a confidential source.

-Oh hell broke loose.
+Oh, hell broke loose.

 You can't do that.

-Why that's a crime.
+Why, that's a crime.

-Why you can't protect me.
+Why, you can't protect me.

-You can't reveal the media normally would circle the wagons around Novak.
+The media normally would circle the wagons around Novak.

 Except Novak is a conservative.